boatinalamp/terminal/content/post/Homework Archive/index.md

 ### Review
 <img src=4-star.png width="15%" height="5%"> <br>
-Although the language may be a bit hard to read because it's old-fashioned, "The Tempest" offers interesting characters, and a touching message about forgiveness and redemption.
-It is a worthwhile playscript to read
+"The Tempest" offers interesting characters, and a touching message about forgiveness and redemption.
+It is a worthwhile playscript to read although a little bit advanced for light readers.

 ## Global Perspectives
 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;